 The program will begin on Sunday, May 12 with a pickup at the airport in Stockholm.
 Students are expected to arrive Stockholm on the morning of May 12 (you may arrive earlier if you wish).
 Those arriving early will be responsible for arranging their own airport transfer and additional nights in the hotel.
 The program will conclude on the morning of Sunday, May 19 with a group transfer to the Stockholm airport.

 Students are responsible for reserving and purchasing their own airfare to and from Sweden.
 Transportation between cities within Sweden is included in the cost of the trip and all reservations will be taken care of by the Global Learning Office.

 Itinerary and Housing

+The Program will begin on May 12 in Stockholm.
 The group will stay in a green hotel (exact hotel to be confirmed).
 While in Stockholm, the group will meet with a variety of organizations across a range of industries to understand the ways in which Swedish businesses have embrace green practices.
 A welcome and a closing dinner will be provided in Stockholm.

 The group will also visit the nearby city of Linkoping to visit the lead project of a sustainable urban food company.

 Please note: All visits and activities are tentative and subject to change.